lgsvl/simulator/Docs/docs/autoware-instructions.md

 Now you can drive around the map using the keyboard.
 Once you are satisfied with your route, uncheck the box for `waypoint_saver` to end the route.

-To drive the route using autoware:
+To drive the route using Autoware:

 - Enable `waypoint_loader` while making sure the correct route file is selected in the `app` settings.
 - Enable `lane_rule`, `lane_stop`, and `lane_select` to follow traffic rules based on the vector map.